crii-i/digitRecognition/README.md

 # digitRecognition

-goal recognize the digits in the following image set: https://n.ethz.ch/~atuzlak/imgs.zip
+goal recognize the digits from the instruments in the following image set: https://n.ethz.ch/~atuzlak/imgs.zip